 Remember that this 6% rate assumes you're responsible for the buyer's agent fee.
 Under the NAR settlement, you might not have to pay this fee, or you could perhaps negotiate to pay only part of it.
 For example, this could lower your total commission to 3-4% instead of 6%.

 However, opting not to pay the buyer's agent fee could lead to tougher negotiations on other aspects of the sale, such as the final sale price, repairs, or closing costs.
-Buyers may seek these other concessions to offset the added cost on their end.
+Buyers may seek these other concessions to offset the added cost.
 It's best to consult with a local realtor for more market-specific advice.

 I can relate to this from my own experience as a former agent.
 Initially, my commission splits were 30% for me and 70% for my brokerage.
 As I reached higher sales volumes, these splits improved to 50/50 and eventually to 70/30 in my favor.